Interpreting risk scores

 Third-party disclosure (subject == "other") on abuse/exploitation |

-Exact per-axis thresholds are internal and fiction-modulated.
-Use verdict
+Exact per-axis thresholds inside the fusion layer are internal and

-as the interface rather than deriving your own.
+fiction-modulated.
+Use salience as the interface rather than

 What Ocular deliberately won't claim